docknetwork/dock-tutorials/blobs/README.md

 }
 ```

 Note that when passing the author parameter, the DID must be in hex format.
 This can be achieved by calling our helper method `getHexIdentifierFromDID`.
 Now that we have defined this method, we can call it and write a blob.
 Below `writeAuthorDID` in the main method, we can define a `blobValue` variable and call `writeBlob`.
-Note that to write strings as a blob, they must be converted to hex.
-Polkadot has a great utility method for this called `stringToHex`.

 ```
   // Write blob as string
-  const blobValue = stringToHex('hello world');
+  const blobValue = 'hello world';
   const blobId = await writeBlob(blobValue, pair);
 ```